 You may register for the program at any time.
 There is a one-time registration fee of $25 for early registration and $50 after the early registration period ends.

 Yes!
 You can log-in to your account and add or remove days.
 Please give us a call or email firstname.lastname@example.org if you have any questions.

-In the event if the school district is closed, or has cancelled school, Apollo will not be in session.
-If the school remains open but children are not in attendance, or with special cooperation with the school district, we may offer special one-day camps, or vacation day camps (on the basis of demand and availability).
+If the school district is closed, or has cancelled school, Apollo will not be in session.
+If the school remains open but children are not in attendance, or with special cooperation with the school district, we may offer special one-day camps, or vacation camps, on the basis of demand and availability.
 These will be special events which we will notify you of and advertise for registration separately.

-In the event of a non-scheduled school cancellation, we will credit your account or issue a refund for the day(s) missed.
+If the event of a non-scheduled school cancellation exceeds 3 days, we will credit your account or issue a refund for the missed day(s).